KDE/ktexttemplate/README.md

 About KTextTemplate
 -------------------

-KTextTemplate is a set of Free Software libraries written using the [Qt framework](http://code.qt.io).
+KTextTemplate is a Free Software library written using the [Qt framework](http://code.qt.io).
-Currently two libraries are shipped with KTextTemplate: KTextTemplate Templates and KTextTemplate TextDocument.

-The goal of KTextTemplate Templates is to make it easier for application developers to separate the structure of documents from the data they contain, opening the door for theming and advanced generation of other text such as code.
+The goal of KTextTemplate is to make it easier for application developers to separate the structure of documents from the data they contain, opening the door for theming and advanced generation of other text such as code.